ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 A Verifier SHALL perform all of the comparisons in sections {{sec-compare-environment}), {{sec-compare-authority}), {{sec-compare-cm}} and {{sec-compare-element-list}).
 Each of these comparisons compares one field in the condition ECT against the same field in the ACS entry.

-If all three of the fields match then the condition ECT matches the ACS entry.
+If all of the fields match, then the condition ECT matches the ACS entry.

 If any of the fields does not match, then the condition ECT does not match the ACS entry.